getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 ### Blueprints

 The `blueprints/` folder is used to define forms for options and configuration for each of the template files.
-These are used by the **Administrator Panel** and are optional.
-The theme is 100% functional without these, but they will not be editable via the administrator panel, unless provided.
+These are used by the **Administration Panel** and are optional.
+The theme is 100% functional without these, but they will not be editable via the administration panel, unless provided.

 ### SCSS / LESS / CSS